YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A true lost graft is more concerning when it comes with fresh bleeding, an open wound, tissue like material, repeated loss from the same exact area, or a visible gap that does not begin to improve over time.
 One shed cluster alone is not enough to diagnose permanent loss.

-At this stage, photo review is useful, but an in person examination is stronger when the patient has pain, discharge, spreading redness, or persistent crusting.
+Photo review is useful at this stage.
+An in person examination is stronger when the patient has pain, discharge, spreading redness, persistent crusting, or a scalp area that looks unsettled or wounded.

-The patient should photograph the shed material on a plain background, the exact scalp area it came from, the same area under strong light, and the donor area if there is concern about harvesting.
-The photos should be sharp and taken without filters.
+Take one clear photo of the shed material on a plain background, one photo of the exact scalp area it came from, one photo of the same area under strong light, and a donor area photo if harvesting is part of the concern.
+The photos need to be sharp and taken without filters.

-It also helps to send the surgery date, graft number, method used, washing routine, medication list, any trauma, whether there was bleeding, and whether the scalp has pain or discharge.
+The clinic also needs the surgery date, graft number, method used, washing routine, medication list, any trauma, whether there was bleeding, and whether the scalp has pain or discharge.

 A surgeon cannot responsibly judge every shedding concern from one close photo of a hair cluster.
 Context matters.